Link Fraction Mixed Membership Reveals Community Diversity in Aggregated Social Networks: Introduction

 Different methods have been proposed to address some of these concerns.
-Mixed membership methods allow nodes to belong to multiple communities simultaneously, reflecting their latent-space position or their probability of belonging to a set of communities~\cite{Xing2008ASM,airoldi2015handbook,Poux-Medard2023DynamicMM}.
-Various approaches exist in the literature, such as the Mixed Membership Stochastic Block-Model (MMSBM)~\cite{Airoldi2007MixedMS} and overlapping SBM~\cite{peixoto2019bayesian}, which use causal inference to estimate these membership values.
-Some have adapted this approach to aggregated relational data~\cite{jones2021scalable,ward2025bayesian}.
-However, these methods still fail to address the ecological fallacy of categorizing an aggregated set, and in turn, all nodes within that set, under the same label, leaving them vulnerable to instability under aggregation.
-MMSBM, for example, assumes that the node is an indivisible unit in some latent space of community memberships, not an aggregation of nodes from an underlying network.
+Probabilistic and latent-space models, such as the Mixed Membership Stochastic Block-Model (MMSBM)~\cite{Airoldi2007MixedMS} and overlapping SBM~\cite{peixoto2019bayesian}, successfully allow individual nodes to possess a vector of membership probabilities, reflecting overlapping communities.
+While some have adapted these approaches to aggregated relational data~\cite{jones2021scalable,ward2025bayesian}, they still face fundamental limitations when applied to coarse-grained networks.
+Specifically, models like MMSBM treat the aggregated set as a single, indivisible entity in a latent space, rather than as a collection of underlying constituents.
+Consequently, they lack a formal guarantee that the inferred mixed membership of an aggregate node corresponds to the sum of the mixed memberships of its unobserved constituent individuals.

-To address this issue, we propose the Link Fraction Mixed Membership (LFMM) for community detection in aggregated networks.
-The method defines the membership of a node in a given community as the total link volume connecting to nodes within that community.
-Unlike other mixed membership methods, LFMM results in membership values that are conserved across any possible aggregation or disaggregation.
-More specifically, we prove that LFMM results on an aggregated network equal the sum of LFMM values computed on the disaggregated network.
+To address this issue, we propose the Link Fraction Mixed Membership (LFMM).
+Rather than inferring a latent probability distribution, LFMM provides a strictly descriptive, algebraic metric for community composition in aggregated networks.
+The method defines the mixed membership of a node as the observed fraction of link volume connecting it to nodes within a given community partition.
+The primary advantage of LFMM over other mixed membership methods is its mathematical consistency across scales: because it is defined linearly, we prove that LFMM values computed on an aggregated network equal the sum of LFMM values computed on the disaggregated network.
+This method proves especially crucial in the case where one is interested in analyzing the mixed-membership structure of an aggregated network without access to the individual-level network.
 LFMM also stands out for being computable in a single matrix multiplication, being applicable to directed and weighted networks, and being compatible with any community detection algorithm.
 The method's sensitivity to aggregation is examined through numerical experiments on synthetic benchmark networks.